top of page

 b.
 What you're capable of?

-If you do not know your capabilities, you could believe that things that are NOT for you, are in your best interest.
+If you do not know your capabilities, you could believe that things NOT for you are in your best interest.

-Notice that none of the aforementioned suggested that we should have a plan.
-And that is because I do not believe that the plan or route is up to us.
-God is the designer of the plan, he orders our steps when our desires and purpose align.
-Our only job is to make sure that we have identified our passion and purpose, and make decisions with consideration to those things.
-Planing would mean that you are trying to make opportunities for yourself.
+Notice that none of those above suggested that we should have a plan.
+And that is because I do not believe the plan or route is up to us.
+God is the plan's designer; he orders our steps when our desires and purposes align.
+Our only job is to ensure that we have identified our passion and purpose and make decisions considering those things.
+Planning would mean that you are trying to create opportunities for yourself.
 But when an opportunity is for you, it will always present itself to you.

-So I challenge you to think less about what you think you want to do, and more about how you are going to use your talents to be the best in situations God has chosen for you!
+So, I challenge you to think less about what you think you want to do and more about how you will use your talents to be the best in situations God has chosen for you!

 Recent Posts